-- Cook penne pasta as per package directions.
+- Cook penne pasta, in a large pot of water, as per package directions.

 - Cook frozen green peas and frozen broccoli in microwave each for about 3 minutes.
 Set aside

-- In large pot, heat olive oil over medium-high heat.
-When hot, add onions, stirring often, until onions are softened, about 4-5 minutes.
+- In large pot, heat olive oil over medium heat.
+When hot, add red onions, stirring often, until onions are softened, about 4-5 minutes.
 Add chicken and Italian seasoning.

 - Add reserved pasta water, stirring the entire time.
 Then add yogurt, garlic. salt and condensed milk.
 Add cornstarch and cook on med- low heat until it starts to thicken.